 BYOD (Bring Your Own Device) is a strategy that is governed by the NSW Department of Education's (DoE) Student Bring Your Own Device (BYOD) Guidelines which enables students to bring their own device to the classroom if they wish to do so.
-Student participation in BYOD is optional and all students will be able to engage fully in classroom activities.
+Student participation in BYOD is strongly encouraged but fully optional.
+Regardless all students will be able to engage fully in classroom activities.